BrandonKirbyson/VSCode-Animations/README.md

 ##### Personal Recommendation

-I recommend turning on smooth cursor animations in vscode settings.
-This will make the cursor animate when moving it around the editor and looks really clean with this extension.
+If you are using the cursor animations from this extension, I recommend turning cursor blinking to `smooth` because `blink` can make the animation look a little weird.

-You can find this setting by searching for `Cursor Smooth Caret Animation` in settings (`cmd + ,` or `ctrl + ,`).
+You can find this setting by searching for `Editor: Cursor Blinking` in settings (`cmd + ,` or `ctrl + ,`).

 ## Showcase